Lynchburg, Virginia: Founding and early growth

 First settled by Anglo-Americans in 1757, Lynchburg was named for its founder, John Lynch.
 When about 17 years old, Lynch started a ferry service at a ford across the James River to carry traffic to and from New London, where his parents had settled.
 The "City of Seven Hills" quickly developed along the hills surrounding Lynch's Ferry.

 In October 1786, Virginia's General Assembly recognized Lynchburg, the settlement by Lynch's Ferry on the James River.
-The James River Company had been incorporated the previous year (and President George Washington was given stock, which he donated to charity) in order to "improve" the river down to Richmond, which was growing and was named as the new Commonwealth's capital.
+The James River Company had been incorporated the previous year (and President George Washington was given stock, which he donated to charity) in order to "improve" the river down to Richmond, which was growing and was named the new Commonwealth's capital.
 Shallow-draft James River bateau provided a relatively easy means of transportation through Lynchburg down to Richmond and eventually to the Atlantic Ocean.
 Rocks, downed trees, and flood debris were constant hazards, so their removal became expensive ongoing maintenance.
 Lynchburg became a tobacco trading, then commercial, and much later an industrial center.

 Eventually the state built a canal and towpath along the river to make transportation by the waterway easier, and especially to provide a water route around the falls at Richmond, which prevented through navigation by boat.
 By 1812, U.S. Chief Justice John Marshall, who lived in Richmond, reported on the navigation difficulties and construction problems on the canal and towpath.